Fluo-Diving - A Brand New Science - A unique Dimension

 A VIP personal experience

-The Wakatobi fluo-diving experience is a part of our VIP personal services package
+The Wakatobi fluo-diving experience is one of our VIP personal service packages

 What it includes: